rtrlib/rbv/README.md

 3. build RTRlib and its tools, see above or [src/util/UTIL.md](src/util/UTIL.md)
 4. copy `cli-validator` binary into RBV, as described above
 5. if necessary, modify [src/html/validate.html](src/html/validate.html),
-   changing `localhost:5000` in URL in all form-tags to URL (FQDN) of your server.
+   changing `localhost:5000` in *action* attribute of all HTML form-tags to the URL (FQDN) of your server.
 6. review [src/settings.py](src/settings.py) and modify entries accordingly
 7. install python requirements using pip, see above
 8. start the bgp-validator daemon: `python validator.py`